bhopavai/NexGen-Design-Solution/content/pages/index.md

         type: FeaturedItem
       - title: Scalable Solutions
         tagline: Built to Grow
-        subtitle: This is the item subtitle
+        subtitle: Adapting to Your Business Needs
         text: |
           Follow the tutorial to build your first awesome Netlify Create site.
         image: